Jakubson/JPremiumCleared/README.md

 * JPremium has mail integration.
 Cracked players can add their mails.
 When they lose their passwords, they can recover passwords by mails.

+* JPremium has protection against bots.
+The first protection is forbidding joining when JPremium detects too many joining requests.
+Even if bots join the server, bots cannot register because JPremium requires entering captcha codes from maps.
+You can change the icon on the captcha maps (please see the second image in the images section).

+* JPremium has the special registration form which you can use on your website and set that all new players have to register on your website.
+The registration form uses Google re-captcha system, so bots cannot register.

+* JPremium connects all not logged players with the limbo server.
+They have to login or register there and then they will be connected with the main server or their last servers on which they were before quit from the server.
+Logged and premium players are directly connected with the main server or their last servers.
+The limbo server and the main server can be the same server.

 ## To-do
-* JPremium has **protection against bots**.
-The first protection is forbidding joining if JPremium detects too many joining requests.
-Even if bots join the server, bots cannot register because JPremium requires entering **captcha codes from maps**.
-You can change the icon on the captcha maps (please see images section).
-* JPremium has a special **registration form**, so you can choose that players can only register on your website.
-The registration form has an advanced anti-bot system - **Google Recaptcha**.
-* JPremium connects all not logged players with the **limbo server**.
-They have to login or register there and then they will be connected with the main server or their last server on which they were before quitting from the server.
-Logged players are directly connected with the main server or their last server.
-The limbo server and the main server can be the same server.
 * JPremium has a **redirection feature**.
 When one of the servers is shut down, all players from that server will be redirected to the limbo server.
 And when that server comebacks, all redirected players will be connected to that server again.
 * JPremium forbids joining directly with Spigot servers without your BungeeCord server.
 The plugin uses access tokens to validate connections.
 It is a very good means of protection, but please remember that any plugins do not warrant full protection, I recommend having a firewall!
 * JPremium uses **salted SHA-256** to hash cracked player passwords.
 The plugin also requires entering strong passwords by cracked players.
 You can also limit registration from one IP address.